Vietnam's VinFast targets US electric car market

 Vuong's wealth jumped by $39 billion, according to Bloomberg.

-He owns about 99 percent of the company's shares, meaning only a small number are being actively traded which makes them prone to big price swings.
+He owns about 99 percent of the company's shares, meaning only a small number are being actively traded.
+This makes them prone to big price swings.

 As a way to get the company listed in the United States, VinFast completed a merger with casino mogul Lawrence Ho's Black Spade Acquisition.